-It’s been a while since I posted but the good news is that I did manage to notch up a session in February and I’ve already got one under my belt for March but the river closed season (which I back 100%) is looming ominously.
-I am now faced with the dilemna of which river/stretch/swim/species to target for my final session of the 2010/11 season.
+It’s been a while since I posted but the good news is that I did manage to notch up a session in February and I’ve already been fishing once in March but the river close season (which I back 100%) is looming ominously.
+I am now faced with the dilemma of which river/stretch/swim/species to target for my final session of the 2010/11 season.
 Not an easy one when I’ve got memberships of 5 clubs, all with their own merits, but I prefer to have plenty of options available (usually, but not when it’s down to choosing one last session!).
 Anyway, that’s to come later this week, but for now I’ll tell you about my last two sessions, during which I have been reminded just why and how much I love catching pike from a natural river.

 After missing the next run which came almost immediately after re-casting, I gave the swim another half-hour before cutting my losses and grabbing my barbel gear.
 I spotted a peg which looked perfect, but I had another peg in mind which was quite a long trudge away, and I chose not to be lazy and walked to it.
 I’d had some barbel from it in the Summer and I was sure it would have the ideal mixture of deep, slack water and fast water which would be the key to me finding some huge winter barbel.
 When I got there I was disappointed to see that this swim was not behaving how I expected it to with the extra water, but I had walked a long way with far too much tackle, so I set up there anyway.
 Four hours passed with the only things caught being hundreds of dead leaves gathering on the line (in February?!
 Where’ve they come from?!).
 I packed away dejected, but having not much experience of barbel fishing after early November, I suppose it was a small lesson learned.
 On my way back to the van, I noticed a fishing umbrella reflect my torch light on the other peg I was going to fish.
 The chap fishing there informed me this was a pretty good swim in these conditions (why oh why didn’t I trust my instincts!!!) and he’d had a couple of chub on breadflake (which was more than I’d had), but he was now fishing boilies for barbel.
 As I stood chatting to him, his upstream rod lurched over, and upon picking the rod up the guy pronounced “This is a Barbel…”.
 Before long it broke the surface and a beautiful, chunky specimen rolled into his small pan net.
 It weighed 12lb 3oz!
 That would’ve done me very nicely!
 There wasn’t a mark on this fish, it was one of the most scale-perfect big barbel I’ve ever seen.
 I did offer to take a photo but the angler was intent on getting the fish back quickly, which I can’t blame him for (although the unhooking and weighing was very routine, so the fish was hardly out of the water), but I know with a fish of that stamp and condition I would have been keen to get a trophy shot.